QUALITY GUARANTEE

 Keep away from heat and humidity.
 Avoid direct sunlight or artificial light exposure.
 Once the bag is opened, please tightly re-seal the package to minimize the influences of hay quality by humidity.

-6. What kind of pet is suitable for Timothy Hay?
+6. What kind of pet is Timothy Hay suitable for?